microsoft/WAFBench/README.md

 ### Real Traffic Performance Testing

 The WAF's performance fluctuates greatly as the input traffic varies.
-The existing tool, i.e. `ab`, can test the perfromance under only one kind of customized request, which can not reproduce the real traffic scenario.
+The existing tool, i.e. `ab`, can test the performance under only one kind of customized request, which can not reproduce the real traffic scenario.
 In addition, `ab` can only customize some fields of the request, which is inconvenient for testing.

-In order to get the performance experienced by the real custumer and further improve WAF's efficiency, we build `wb`, an ab-like tool, which could send multiple and fully-customized packets in one invoking.
+In order to get the performance experienced by the real customer and further improve WAF's efficiency, we build `wb`, an ab-like tool, which could send multiple and fully-customized packets in one invoking.
 Besides, WAF Bench tool suits accepts YAML-based input, which can customize your packet and reproduce multiple different packets easily.

 ### Automatic WAF Correctness Testing

 Automatic WAF correctness testing can relieve developers from the heavy and tedious verifying works.
-There are two important factors for conducting a WAF correctness testing: the testing framework and testcases.
+There are two important factors for conducting a WAF correctness testing: the testing framework and test cases.

 For the testing framework, we provide a `FTW-Compatible Tool` which leverages `wb` as its underlying tool.
 Its performance is better than FTW.

 For test cases, we provide several generators for different purposes:

 - Generate YAML files from the real traffic logs.
-- Generate YAML files from the WAF ruleset.
+- Generate YAML files from the WAF rule set.

 Currently, they are still in development.

 ## Feature

 ![Feature](./Architecture.png)

 ### WAF Bench

 WAF Bench (wb) is the ab-like tool for conducting performance testing.

 * M0 - Send/Receive HTTP&HTTPS requests/responses
 * M0 - Report performance statistics
 * M0 - Set the limit of testing time or total request number in testing